Descent of Inanna into the Underworld: Music and choreography

-Psychoanalysis and therapies
+Psychoanalysis, therapies and Art

 Psychoanalysts, such as mythologists, anthropologists, and philosophers, recognize myths as expressions of psychic realities and psychological processes that have persisted over centuries.
 They are interested in the narratives of antiquity and seek to decode the insights of the ancients regarding the psychic realities that have shaped human behaviors and attitudes, both in the past and in the present.
 In the case of Sigmund Freud, for instance, the myth of Oedipus serves as the foundational myth for his entire psychological theory.

 In 1949 the American mythologist and lecturer Joseph Campbell elucidated the plot of the myth of Descent of Inanna into the Underworld as an allegorical representation of the necessity to disarm the Ego of its social defenses and adornments—the seven adornments of Inanna—that encumber it before confronting the Shadow.
 The "external help" (the galatura and the kurgara) is a natural consequence of the Ego's stripping of its defenses.

 In 1953 psychoanalyst Mary Esther Harding interpreted Descent of Ishtar into the Underworld as an expression of the transpersonal aspect of love and sexual desire.
 During Ishtar's sojourn in the Underworld, there is no manifestation of Eros or fertility on Earth.
 However, upon her return, men (and animals and plants) begin to exhibit behaviors indicative of love and reproduction.
 In other words, the feeling of love, the attraction between men and women, and the relationship between the sexes cannot be explained solely in terms of reproductive instinct.
 This myth illuminates the enigmatic and celestial essence of love.
 "The powers of love and fertility were the effects of a living spirit that Ishtar carried with her.
 She was imbued with this spirit and bestowed it freely whenever love was awakened within her.
 If the "Underworld" is conceptualized as the unconscious, it becomes evident that love and desire are not solely a function of conscious volition or instinctive attraction.
 The repressed and unconscious aspects of personality are involved, as well as an irrational dimension that includes instinct but also spirit and the spiritual.
 This is evidenced by the fact that love as a spirit or psychic force can disappear or remain absent unbeknownst to conscious intentions.
 This somewhat changeable and capricious side of love and desire is paralleled by the cyclical quality of nature and its seasons.